Overview

 Defining Hydra, the new Design System

-Hydra is the Design System we proposed to bring coherence, accessibility and scalability to La Roche-Posay’s fragmented digital ecosystem.
-It provides foundations and components that could unify experiences across markets.
+Hydra is the Design System I proposed to bring coherence, accessibility and scalability to La Roche-Posay.
 Its name, inspired by water, connects directly to the brand’s identity and its iconic thermal spring.

 Building Hydra